Mathilde Lefebvre letter: Wax

 The bottle was supposed to have been in the water for over a century.
 In order for the message not to be affected by moisture, a very generous amount of wax would have had to be applied to the neck.
 It is difficult to explain how Mathilde could have obtained so much wax on board.

 The place where the bottle was found

 The bottle was found stranded in the Bay of Fundy, New Brunswick.
 According to ocean current specialists, if such a drift from the site of the sinking was not impossible, it remains highly improbable.
 This improbability must therefore be coupled with all the other improbabilities mentioned above.

 Aftermath

-In order to be able to prove with certainty that the recovered letter was indeed written by Mathilde Lefebvre, it would be necessary to have authentic elements of Mathilde Lefebvre’s handwriting in order to compare.
-However, there are no known samples of his handwriting.
+In order to be able to prove with certainty that the recovered letter was indeed written by Mathilde Lefebvre, it would be necessary to have authentic samples of Mathilde Lefebvre's handwriting for comparison.
+However, there are no known samples of her handwriting.

 In the end, newspapers such as Le Point and several others have admitted that Mathilde Lefebvre's letter was a hoax.

 The only consequence was to give visibility to a family involved in the Titanic disaster that until then had been little known.